amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 <div class="breaker"></div>

-# The High Level Microcontroller
+# The High Level Controller

 The next step in the world of Aerial Robotics is Autonomous Flight.
-Odroid and Raspberry Pi are common High Level Microcontrollers.
+Odroid and Raspberry Pi are common High Level Controllers.
 Stay Tuned!

 ![Canary](/assets/blog/canary.jpg)